-Ronel is a Financial Analyst Intern for both Community Capital Advisors and American Nonprofits.
-He is currently completing a Bachelor's degree in Economics at University of California Santa Cruz and will be pursuing a Master's in Analytics at Northeastern University beginning in September 2020.
+Alejandro Valera is a Marketing/Communications Intern for Community Capital Advisors and American Nonprofits.
+He is currently completing a Bachelor's degree in Economics at the University of California, Santa Cruz and plans to pursue a career in the financial services industry.

 William is the newest addition to the Community Capital Advisors and American Nonprofits team.
 He is an experienced programmer with a diverse educational background.
 Will holds a certification in computer science from El Camino College and is currently attending University of California, Santa Cruz for mathematics, economics, and statistics.
 After earning his undergraduate degree, he plans to pursue a career in actuarial science.

 “As a financial analyst intern, my goal is to build my data analysis capacity, familiarize myself with the financial side of nonprofits, and strengthen my communication skills.
 I have an interest in actuarial studies as it encompasses my assorted educational background.
 Having experience with a data-driven nonprofit advisor and exposure to nonprofit risk analysis gives me an advantage in my prospective field.
 The work that Community Capital Advisors and American Nonprofits do for community finance is vital, especially given current circumstances amidst the COVID-19 crisis.
 Understanding the arduous process of lending to other nonprofits and seeing the ripple effects gives me an appreciation for the work that we do.”